sharmaakshansh/Customermgmt/README.md

 # Customermgmt

-#Expalination about code
+# Expalination about code

- I have sused springboot to build these APIs
+I have used springboot to build these APIs

 There are layers of packages

 a.)
 There are 8 packages in src/main/java